 Personal testimonies are exciting and rewarding and can be of great value in providing alternatives.
 However, they are not to be used as yardsticks for giving, unless they are confirmed in God’s Word.

 Many Christians have read the story of George Mueller’s life and how he trusted God for everything without asking.
 They conclude that no Christian should ever let a material need be known.
-This is noble and admirable—but not scriptural.
+Some may perceive this as This is noble and admirable—but it is not scriptural.

 However, just because asking is acceptable, it doesn’t mean that it’s God’s plan for everyone or that every letter sent to supporters should ask for more money.

 Balance is the key principle.
 Nowhere in the Bible is there any indication that God’s people went begging.
 It’s evident that many more needs were met by praying than by asking.

 It’s also clear that once God’s people are made aware of their responsibilities to give and support God’s work, the need to ask goes down dramatically.